IPapakis/GCNNMatch/README.md

 # GCNNMatch: Graph Convolutional Neural Networks for Multi-Object Tracking via Sinkhorn Normalization

-This repository is the official code implementation of the paper [GCNNMatch: Graph Convolutional Neural Networks for Multi-Object Tracking via Sinkhorn Normalization](https://arxiv.org/abs/2010.00067).
+This repository is the official code implementation of the pre-print paper [GCNNMatch: Graph Convolutional Neural Networks for Multi-Object Tracking via Sinkhorn Normalization](https://arxiv.org/abs/2010.00067).
 Link to access a new traffic vehicle monitoring dataset named "VA Beach Traffic Dataset" will be provided here.

 ## Citing:
 If you find this paper or code useful, please cite using the following: